skipperq93/cyberkit/Source/bmalloc/libpas/Documentation.md

 # Introduction

-This document describes how libpas works as of [247029@main](https://commits.webkit.org/247029@main), so a bit ahead of where WebKit was as of [246842@main](https://commits.webkit.org/246842@main).
+This document describes how libpas works as of [247029@main](https://commits.webkit.org/247029@main), so a bit ahead of where CyberKit was as of [246842@main](https://commits.webkit.org/246842@main).
 Libpas is a fast and memory-efficient memory allocation toolkit capable of supporting many heaps at once, engineered with the hopes that someday it'll be used for comprehensive isoheaping of all malloc/new callsites in C/C++ programs.

-Since WebKit [186504@main](https://commits.webkit.org/186504@main), we've been steadily enabling libpas as a replacement for WebKit's bmalloc and MetaAllocator.
+Since CyberKit [186504@main](https://commits.webkit.org/186504@main), we've been steadily enabling libpas as a replacement for CyberKit's bmalloc and MetaAllocator.
 This has so far added up to a ~2% Speedometer2 speed-up and a ~8% memory improvement (on multiple memory benchmarks).
 Half of the speed-up comes from replacing the MetaAllocator, which was JavaScriptCore's old way of managing executable memory.
 Now, JSC uses libpas's jit_heap to manage executable memory.
 The other half of the speed-up comes from replacing everything that bmalloc provided -- the fastMalloc API, the